 Our community is part of the 1% of the U.S. that can still see the Milky Way.
 Our distance from the urban glow of San Diego’s skies and the surrounding mountains enable our sky quality.
 Julian has a number of Dark Sky events throughout the year as well as sky tours/talks that are available year-round.

 1850 Highway 78, Julian.
 The Julian Branch Library features many events and activities for the entire family.
 Music on the Mountain, monthly.
 Check out the library calendar for all the details. http://www.sdcl.org/locations_JL.html

 Sample the very best of Julian cuisine with this self-guided tour of numerous restaurants, wineries and breweries during this one-day event which typically takes place in April.

 Celebrating the discovery of gold, this free weekend event features entertainment, gold panning, tomahawk throwing demonstrations, children’s pioneer games, a petting zoo, historic skits, candle dipping and plenty of family fun.

 Held the first Saturday in September, this old world-style festival celebrates the harvest and the rich local wine industry with wine tasting, gourmet food, kids activities, bocce ball and, of course, grape stomping.

-Originally a banjo fiddle competition and more recently known as the Julian Bluegrass Festival, the Julian Music Festival bring together a variety of music including bluegrass, Western ballads and contemporary music every September.
+Originally a banjo fiddle competition and more recently known as the Julian Bluegrass Festival, the Julian Music Festival bring together a variety of music.

 An annual tree lighting ceremony takes place in Pioneer Park the Saturday after Thanksgiving and marks the beginning of Julian’s Country Christmas which runs until the new year.
 Strolling Victorian carolers, hot apple cider, horse-drawn carriage rides, brunch with Santa, living nativity displays, theatrical performances and more mark this enchanting time of year and there’s always the possibility of snow.